appsmithorg/appsmith-docs/quick-start/README.md

 ---
-description: Appsmith is open source and is very easy to deploy
+description: Appsmith is open source and easy to deploy
 ---

 # Setting up Appsmith